Senator Sammy Leshore speaks on his comeback, 2000 attempt on his life

 Former Samburu senator Sammy Leshore who replaced Isaac Mwaura as nominated Senator says the position was initially meant for him.

-Speaking to The Standard from his Malindi home, Leshore said he was busy going around his business when news of his nomination reached him.
+Speaking to The Standard from his Malindi home, Leshore said he was busy going about his business when the news of his nomination reached him.

 Dirty politics